Dr. David G. LoConto

 Background

-I have benefited from the opportunities to study a wide variety of social phenomena including work on people with developmental disabilities; bereavement; race/ethnicity; as well as early American sociological thought.
-Currently I am focusing more of my time on popular culture topics.
-I approach social phenomena from a social psychological perspective, specifically that of pragmatism blended with realism.
-As I approach the twilight of my career, I am focusing more on research that I find ‘fun’ and that will blend some of my 'off-work' interests with my career.
-After several years of focusing more on administrative duties, I am jumping in with some new projects.
+I have benefited from the opportunities to study a wide variety of social phenomena including work on people with disabilities; bereavement; race/ethnicity; as well as early American social thought.
+Currently I am focusing more of my time on collective identity, as well as morality in various popular culture texts.
+I approach social phenomena from a social psychological perspective, typically blending or ‘mashing-up’ various theories or theorists.

 Teaching